Verify all details you didn’t witness yourself. Don’t repeat unconfirmed claims.

 I hadn’t verified my assumption about the woman’s identity, so I’d have been better off ducking that detail.

-I might have said something like “I didn’t catch the name of the woman in the blue sweater, but she suggested I ask you about [topic].”
+I might have said something like “I didn’t catch the name of the woman in the blue gown, but she suggested I ask you about [topic].”

 Verify or Duck: A Reporting Scenario

 Let’s imagine you’re a reporter assigned to cover a conflict in a neighborhood, between parents who want to let their children play in a public courtyard and residents who complain the children are too loud.

 So for, you have gathered: